Alexis211/kogata/README.md

 * The kernel
 * Libraries
-  * `libkogata` : basic system functionnality (memory allocator, mutexes, debugging)
+  * `libkogata` : basic system functionality (memory allocator, mutexes, debugging)
   * `libc` : implementation of a (very restricted) subset of the standard C library, basically just the functions that were needed somewhere
-  * `libalgo` : usefull data structures (hashtables, AVL trees, maybee more in the future)
+  * `libalgo` : useful data structures (hashtables, AVL trees, maybe more in the future)
 * Userspace : not much work done yet

 ### Files in the repository